abdelqader-alomari/reading_notes/read-02.md

 * They also provide semantic information (e.g. where emphasis should be placed, the definition of any acronyms used, when given text is a quotation).
-* '<p>' create paragraphs, '<b>' make text bold, '<i>' Italtic, '<'sup'>' contain superscript char. '<'sub'>' contain subscript char. , '<br />' make breakline
+* '<p>' create paragraphs, <'b'> make text bold, <'i'> Italtic, <'sup'> contain superscript char. <'sub'> contain subscript char. , <'br /'> make breakline
-'<hr />' create horizontal rule between sections. '<strong>' make text strong importance by browser, '<em>' Make italic improtance by browser.
+'<hr />' create horizontal rule between sections. strong make text strong importance by browser, '<em>' Make italic improtance by browser.
-'<blockquote>' used for longer quotes, '<q>' for short quotes, '<abbr>' for use an abbreviation or an acronym, '<cite>' indicate where the citation from, '<dfn>' efining instance of a new term. '<address>' to contain contact details for the author. '<ins>' inserted content, '<del>' deleted content, '<s>' Show that not availabe content but not deleted.
+<'blockquote'> used for longer quotes, <'q'> for short quotes, <'abbr'> for use an abbreviation or an acronym, <'cite'> indicate where the citation from, <'dfn'> defining instance of a new term. <'address'> to contain
+contact details for the author. <'ins'> inserted content, <'del'> deleted content, <'s'> Show that not availabe content but not deleted.

 ## Introducing CSS:
 * CSS allows you to create rules that specify how the content of